<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=537281&amp;fmt=gif">

 Building the Responsive Restaurant of the Future

-While these kind of achievements are sure to draw the envy of many legacy chains, Ru maintained none of it would have been possible, had they not first invested in properly modifying Sweetgreen locations.
+While these kinds of achievements are sure to draw the envy of many legacy chains, Ru maintained none of it would have been possible had they not first invested in properly modifying Sweetgreen locations.

 “At restaurant 21, we stopped building restaurants,” he said.
 “We went back to the drawing board and asked what the restaurant would look like 10, 15 years from now.”